-nslookup is the name of a program that lets an Internet server administrator or any computer user enter a host name (for example, "whatis.com") and find out the corresponding IP address.
-It will also do reverse name lookup and find the host name for an IP address you specify.
+nslookup is the name of a program that lets an Internet server administrator or any computer user enter a host name (for example, "whatis.com") and find out the corresponding IP address or domain name system (DNS) record.
+The user can also enter a command for it to do a reverse DNS lookup and find the host name for an IP address that is specified.

-nslookup sends a domain name query packet to a designated (or defaulted) domain name system (DNS) server.
-Depending on the system you are using, the default may be the local DNS name server at your service provider, some intermediate name server, or the root server system for the entire domain name system hierarchy.
+nslookup sends a domain name query packet to a designated (or defaulted) domain name system server.
+Depending on the system being used, the default may be the local DNS server at the service provider, some intermediate name server or the root server system for the entire domain name system hierarchy.

-Using the Linux and possibly other versions of nslookup, you can locate other information associated with the host name or IP address, such as associated mail services. nslookup is included with some UNIX-based operating systems and in later Windows systems.
-In Windows XP, the command can be entered on the "Command prompt" screen.
+Using Linux and other versions of nslookup, other information associated with the host name or IP address can be located, such as associated mail services. nslookup is included with some UNIX-based operating systems.
 A more limited alternative to nslookup for looking up an IP address is the ping command.

 DNS records can be public or private.
 DNS was originally created to help users find things on the Internet.
 For a site to be found, it needed an IP address and corresponding DNS record in public view.
 Since then, however, organizations have come to realize that they don't necessarily want people outside of the company to know internal processes.
 Therefore, organizations began using private DNS servers to store IP addresses for internal file servers, domain controllers, database servers, mail servers and application servers.